GerritCodeReview/aws-gerrit/dual-primary/README.md

   * Caches
   * Logs
 * EFS volume:
-  * Share Git repositories between masters
+  * Share Git repositories between primaries
-  * Share Web sessions between masters
+  * Share Web sessions between primaries

 *NOTE*: This stack uses EFS in provisioned mode, which is a better setting for large repos (> 1GB uncompressed) since it provides a lower latency compared to the burst mode.